francois2metz/node-intervals/README.md

 ## Changelog

+* **0.0.7**

+  Add `intervals ls` command.

+  QuickFix bug when result list is too short.

 * **0.0.6**

-  Save project in config file and reuse it after with --project option.
+  Save project in config file and reuse it after with `--project` option.

-  Add intervals -v and intervals help as shortcut for intervals --help.
+  Add `intervals -v` and `intervals help` as shortcut of `intervals --help`.

-  intervals without argument is an alias of intervals add-time.
+  intervals without argument is an alias of `intervals add-time`.

-  Add intervals list-projects command.
+  Add `intervals list-projects` command.

 * **0.0.5**